2019 Race Day Information

 There will be prizes given to the first three male and female finishers in each race.

 This year there will be no formal presentations and the placed runners should request their prize from the race director before leaving the event.

-Please note that this is a ‘bring your own cup’ race.
-We will have folding/collapsible cups with a carabinier for sale at registration priced £2.
+This is a ‘bring your own cup’ race.
+We will have a small number folding/collapsible cups with a carabiner for sale at registration priced £2.
 The small profit on these will go to Alzheimer Scotland.